zongkai28/performance_test/README.md

   - Callback with Single Threaded Executor: `-c rclcpp-single-threaded-executor`
 - Docker file: [Dockerfile.rclcpp](dockerfiles/Dockerfile.rclcpp)
 - These plugins will use the ROS 2 RMW implementation that is configured on your system.
-  - ROS 2 Dashing is pre-configured to use rmw_fastrtps_cpp.
+  - ROS 2 Eloquent is pre-configured to use rmw_fastrtps_cpp.
     - Follow [these instructions](https://docs.ros.org/en/ros2_documentation/eloquent/Tutorials/Working-with-multiple-RMW-implementations.html)
     to use a different RMW implementation with ROS 2.
     - You can find a list of several other middleware options